-Big data, artificial intelligence, and algorithms all work together to target ads efficiently.
+Big data, artificial intelligence, and algorithms all work together to serve phone ads efficiently.
 The more data gathered about your audience, the more precise these campaigns will turn out to be.

 Artificial intelligence fuels most (if not all) online marketing tools to automate processes and reduce errors.
 Each social media channel or ad network has specific algorithms that identify the best size, time, and type of ad to show to a user for maximum effect.

 Below are a few ways advertisers get your data: